 - removing the sting if it’s still in the skin (flick out the sting if possible – grabbing it can squeeze extra venom into the sting site)

 - applying a cold pack to the sting or bite site

-- giving your child a dose of an antihistamine (one that won’t make her sleepy) if the area is very itchy.
+- giving your child a dose of an antihistamine (one that won’t make him sleepy) if the area is very itchy

 With tick bites, disturbing the tick can lead to the injection of allergen and trigger an allergic reaction.
 If your child is at risk of anaphylaxis from tick bites, seek urgent medical attention.
 Do not attempt to remove the tick yourself.